 - shareholders’ investment choices

-- loyalty and trust in customers
+- fidelity and trust of the customers

 - reliability of suppliers, external collaborators and commercial partners

-- management of relations with the Authorities inspired by collaborative criteria
+- management of relations with the authorities inspired by collaborative criteria

 Rules of conduct for the market and shareholders